SkytAsul/INSA-Typst-Template/README.md

 See [Installation](https://github.com/typst/typst?tab=readme-ov-file#installation) and [Usage](https://github.com/typst/typst?tab=readme-ov-file#usage) sections on the official Typst repository.

 # License
 The typst templates (`.typ` files) are licensed under MIT.
-This does _not_ apply to the assets under `/insa-template/assets`.
+This does _not_ apply to:
+- The assets under `/insa-template/assets`.
 Those image files are property of Groupe INSA and INSA Rennes.
+- The fonts file under `/fonts`.
+Those files are property of their respective authors.